What is Polypharmacy?

 There are several things you can do to prevent unnecessary polypharmacy and take initiative with your own health:

-The most common signs of an adverse drug-drug reaction are tiredness, confusion, hallucinations, dizziness, loss of appetite, and skin rashes.
-Adverse drug interactions may also cause anxiety, depression, or intense excitability.
+Adverse drug-drug reactions often manifest as tiredness, confusion, hallucinations, dizziness, loss of appetite, and skin rashes.
+They may also cause anxiety, depression, or intense excitability.
 It can be hard to recognize these symptoms, especially if they onset gradually, but keeping a journal about what medications you take when and how you feel over the next few hours after a dose may reveal helpful information about possible interactions.

 The signs of a prescription overdose are slightly different than drug-drug interactions, and can include confusion, extreme behavior changes, slurred speech, or an irregular heartbeat.
 If you notice extreme behavior changes, it could be possible that you are taking too much medication, or mixing medications that should not be taken together.